ilkin0/MortgageCalculator/README.md

 # MortgageCalculator
-A simple mortgage calculator with Java
+A simple mortgage calculator in Java

 Mortgage conditions are based on Azerbaijan Republic banks' conditions.